praveenperera/knots-stack/README.md

 This is a docker compose stack for running a knots node with electrs and mempool.
+You can use this as a template to run your own.

 ## Prerequisites